How To Make Gaming Laptop Battery Last Longer (13 Best Tips)

 11. Use headphones or keep the volume low

-If you really want to save power and aren’t too concerned with the audio from the game you’re playing, you can mute the speakers entirely.
+If you want to save power and aren’t too concerned with the audio from the game you’re playing, you can mute the speakers entirely.

-Muting your speakers is a great option for games that don’t have music, voice acting, or other audio that’s particularly important to the plot or overall experience.
+Muting your speakers is a great option for games that don’t have music, voice acting, or other audio that’s important to the plot or overall experience.

 12. Turn off your keyboard backlight